Levothyroxine is a treatment for hypothyroidism. It is the generic version of Eltroxin, available as a tablet and oral solution.

 When there is not enough of this hormone in the system, the rate at which it converts calories into energy will decrease and several faculties will be affected.
 Consequently, those with hypothyroidism will often experience symptoms such as tiredness, fatigue, weight fluctuations and possibly other symptoms such as feelings of depression, slow heart rate, dry skin and muscle cramps.

 Diagnosis of thyroid hormone deficiency is undertaken via a blood test.
 Where deficiency is found Levothyroxine may be issued.
-This is a treatment which works by replacing depleted thyroxine (T4) in the body.
+The treatment works by replacing depleted thyroxine (T4) in the body.
 This helps the metabolic system to process fat into energy normally.
 During treatment with Levothyroxine, a doctor will usually continue to monitor thyroid levels until the correct amounts are present.

 Once you have settled on a maintenance dose, however, you will still need to have your thyroid function monitored on a regular basis.